morrownr/8814au/README.md

 ### Compatible Devices

+Warning: Adapters listed here are not recommended for purchase as I do not recommend Linux users buy Realtek based USB WiFi adapters due to the lack of mac80211 technology drivers that are supported in-kernel as called for by Linux Wireless Standards.
+This repo is supported for the benefit of Linux users who already have adapters based on the supported chipsets.
+If you are looking for information about what adapter to buy, click [here](https://github.com/morrownr/USB-WiFi) for information about and links to recommended adapters.

 * ALFA AWUS1900
 * ASUS USB-AC68 AC1900 Dual-Band USB 3.0 WiFi Adapter
 * Edimax EW-7833 UAC AC1750 Dual-Band Wi-Fi USB 3.0 Adapter
 * COMFAST CF-958AC
-* Numerous products that are based on the supported chipset
+* Numerous adapters that are based on the supported chipset.

 Note: Please read "supported-device-IDs" for information about how to confirm the correct driver for your adapter.